laracasts/blog/articles/Benjamin/02-8-ways-laravel-helps-you-write-clean-and-concise-code.md

 Laravel can magically inject dependencies into your code.
 OK, let me explain, because this sounds way more complicated than it is.

-You surely have delt with a request object in Laravel, right?
+You surely have dealt with a request object in Laravel, right?
 And I bet you never had to create the instance yourself.
 Most of the time, you get it via your controller this way:

 ```php
 <?php